JohnSnowLabs/langtest/sphinx/quick_start.rst

     source langtest/bin/activate
     pip install langtest==|release| jupyter

-Now you should be ready to create a jupyter notebook with NLP Test running:
+Now you should be ready to create a jupyter notebook with LangTest running:

 .. code-block:: bash